clcriswell/DR-RD/docs/CONFIG.md

 - `live_search_summary_tokens`: cap for web-summary tokens.
 - `enable_images`: allow image generation (default `false` for `test` and `deep`).

+## Runtime profile

+`standard` is the only supported runtime profile going forward. `test` and `deep` are temporary aliases to `standard` and will be removed in an upcoming release.
+Behavioural knobs are controlled by feature flags and toggles (details to follow).

 **Model defaults with OpenAI web search**

 When `LIVE_SEARCH_BACKEND=openai`, the default model is `gpt-4o-mini` so that the